How can you manage or opt out of cookies?

 - Setting unique identifiers for each unique visitor, so that Website numbers can be analyzed.

 These Cookies are used to remember your preferences on our Website and Service and to provide enhanced, more personal features.
-The information collected by these Cookies is usually anonymized, so we cannot identify you personally.
+The information collected by these Cookies is usually De-Identified Information, so we cannot identify you personally.
 Functional Cookies do not track your internet usage or gather information which could be used for selling advertising.

 Examples of how we may use functional Cookies include: